jooecoodes/cpp-framework/README.md

 ## Overview

 This project is my personal C++ application set up using CMake for build system generator and vcpkg for package management.
-It provides a streamlined approach to dependency handling and cross-platform development.
+It provides a streamlined approach to dependency handling.

 ## Prerequisites